- Ph.D., Materials Science and Engineering, The Ohio State University, 2014

 - The Minerals, Metals, and Materials Society—TMS

-Dr. Bowers specializes in failure analysis, failure prevention, metallurgy, materials science, component life prediction, and engineering risk assessment.
-He has experience in the medical device, utility, oil and gas, automotive, and consumer electronics/products industries.
+Dr. Bowers specializes in failure analysis, failure prevention, and engineering risk assessment.
+His specific expertise is in metallurgy, corrosion, and welding and joining technology.
+He has experience in many industries including medical devices, utilities, oil and gas, automotive, engineering structures, and consumer electronics/products.

-While at Exponent, Dr. Bowers has leveraged his technical skills and experience to address a wide variety of client challenges, including failure analysis and root cause investigations, materials selection and process development, medical device regulatory testing and validation, failure mode and effects analysis (FMEA), reliability testing, and utility asset management and condition assessment.
-He has particular interest in assessing the fracture and fatigue behavior of metallic components and the microstructure-property relationship in materials using techniques such as optical and scanning electron microscopy (SEM), energy-dispersive X-ray spectroscopy (EDS), computed tomography (CT), micro/nanoindentation testing, analytical modeling, and novel mechanical testing methods.
+While at Exponent, Dr. Bowers has leveraged his technical skills and experience to address a wide variety of challenges in industrial consulting and dispute resolution.
+Specific activities include failure analysis and root cause investigations, materials selection and process development, regulatory testing and validation, failure mode and effects analysis (FMEA), reliability testing, and asset management and condition assessment.
+He has particular interest in assessing the fracture and fatigue behavior of metallic components and welded assemblies using techniques such as optical and scanning electron microscopy (SEM), computed tomography (CT), analytical modeling, and novel mechanical testing methods.
 Dr. Bowers takes full advantage of Exponent's technical breadth by assembling diverse, multidisciplinary teams to solve complex problems.

-Additionally, Dr. Bowers has authored several technical publications and book chapters, has served as a teaching assistant for undergraduate engineers, and has presented his work at academic and industrial conferences.
+Additionally, Dr. Bowers has authored technical publications and book chapters, has served as a metallurgy course instructor, and has presented his work at academic and industrial conferences.